John “Jack” Lesko

 Dr. Lesko provides guidance and leadership to the College’s programs in graduate research and education.
-His office provides support to faculty in developing research efforts by helping them to identify possible funding agencies, by coordinating faculty groups for multidisciplinary research proposals, by negotiating cost sharing for proposals when necessary, and by coordinating negotiations for research contracts between the college and outside agencies.
-He oversees budgetary review of internal funding programs such as the SCHEV Equipment Trust Fund, ASPIRES, Instructional Fee Scholarships, and the Dean’s Fellowships.
-For the graduate program, his responsibilities include recommendations for new graduate degree programs, coordinating approval of new graduate courses and recommending approval for issues affecting individual graduate students.
+His office provides support to faculty in developing research efforts by helping them to identify possible funding agencies, by coordinating faculty groups for multidisciplinary research proposals, by negotiating cost sharing for proposals when necessary, and by coordinating negotiations for research contracts between the college and outside agencies and industries.
+He oversees budgetary review of internal funding programs such as the SCHEV Equipment Trust Fund, graduate teaching assistantships, and other college granted fellowships.
+For the graduate program, his responsibilities include college level recruiting and retention of a strong a diverse graduate population, recommendations for new graduate degree programs, coordinating approval of new graduate courses and recommending approval for issues affecting individual graduate students.

 Lesko holds a Bachelor of Science in mechanical engineering from the University of Maryland, College Park, a Master of Science degree and a Ph.D. in engineering mechanics from Virginia Polytechnic Institute and State University.